-- 1. Need: data trends in math, student perceptions of connectedness to school in upper elementary grades, absenteeism trends by subgroup - 2.
-Sources: school SBAC data, student surveys, attendance records - 3.
-Timeline: data collected and analyzed by the end of the month
+- 1. Outstanding Question: What are student perceptions of the ELD supports in the current materials? - 2.
+Additional Data: Student feedback data on the ELD materials - 3.
+Sources: Survey of group of EL students - 4.
+Timeline: Data collected and analyzed by the end of the month

+Quality of Materials Launch of Materials Delivery of Materials What outstanding questions do you still have about your implementation in each of these areas?
 What additional data do you need to collect to resolve outstanding questions?
 What are some potential sources for this data?
 What is the timeline for collecting this data?